SSWConsulting/SSW.Rules.Content/rules/implementing-intune/rule.md

 ### Managing Devices

-When Intune is connected to Azure AD its automatic enrollment lets users enroll their Windows devices in Intune.
-To enroll, users add their work account to their personally owned devices or join corporate-owned devices to Azure Active Directory.
+When Intune is connected to Entra ID its automatic enrollment lets users enroll their Windows devices in Intune.
+To enroll, users add their work account to their personally owned devices or join corporate-owned devices to Entra ID.

 :::info